 Oscar Wilde whose mausoleum for a better word Good Mrs kissed 10 years ago.
-That is no longer possible as there is a transparent screen in front of it now.
+Kissing the stone is no longer possible as there is a transparent screen in front of it now.

 And of course Victor Noir’s grave.
 Rub a certain body part for good fertility.
 Or so the saying goes.
-It has clearly been tried.
+That theory has clearly been tested.

-The Promenade Plantee then ceases to be a highline after a while and comes down to street level.
-It is still very nice.
+The Promenade Plantee eventually ceases to be a Highline and descends down to street level.
+Still very nice.